 If identity thieves have access to your Social Security number, they can use it to file a fraudulent tax return in your name.
 If you then try to file a return later, the IRS won’t accept it, and you’ll need to file an identity theft affidavit and go through the process of resolving the fraud with the IRS before you can receive your refund.

-Of course, there’s no surefire way to stop identity theft completely, but the sooner you file your return, the less time thieves may have to file as you.Learn how to lower your risk of tax identity theft
+Of course, there’s no surefire way to stop identity theft completely, but the sooner you file your federal tax return, the less time thieves may have to file as you.Learn how to lower your risk of tax identity theft